 Turbo Lab to host new extended Short Courses in San Antonio

-The Turbomachinery Laboratory is back this spring for another year of extended short courses.
+The Turbomachinery Laboratory is back this fall for another year of extended short courses.
 This time with new courses in a new location.

 “We are excited to be presenting this course in San Antonio.
 It is one of the most beautiful cities in Texas,” said Ken Atkins, an instructor of the Reciprocating Machinery Dynamics course.
 “There is a lot to do there, with the Riverwalk being the main attraction.
 We hope people will enjoy visiting.”